open-ephys/acq-board-docs/source/User-Manual/index.rst

 We're going to assume a basic understanding of electronic circuits.
 If you don't have any hands-on experience working with electronics, check out our free course materials on extracellular electrophysiology acquisition `here <https://ahleighton.github.io/OE-ephys-course/>`_, which also covers the basic electronics you will need.
 It would also be helpful to read through the documentation available on the `Intan website <https://intantech.com/products_RHD2000.html>`_ to learn more about the RHD2000 chip.

+.. note:: From December 2022 the acquisition board features a new FPGA designed by Open Ephys.
+   Among other differences, the new board stores the bitfile for its gateware internally.
+   It is recommended to check the :ref:`gwupdate` page to keep your board updated.

 .. toctree::
     :hidden:
     :maxdepth: 1